 Step 3: Verify and Cleanse Data

-Since expense data is analyzed, interpreted, and showcased to draw inferences and make decisions, it becomes imperative that such data is a true representation of all transactions.
+Since expense data is analyzed, interpreted, and showcased to draw inferences and make decisions, it becomes imperative that such information is accurate.
 Validating transaction entries include tallying the data entries with receipts, inventory, communication, etc. Cleaning the data includes activities such as removing duplicates, errors, spelling mistakes, and such.

-Nonetheless, spend data may not always be accurate considering manual processes, differences in formats, data fields, etc. This requires maintaining a standardized format for versatile fields such as currency, dates, etc. For a detailed explanation on how a single taxonomy structure can be maintained, here’s a link to the whitepaper “Spend Analysis: Making Sense of Data.”
+Since spend data may not always be accurate due to its manual processing, differences in formats, data fields, etc., standardization is necessary.
+To do so, establish a format for versatile domains such as currency, dates, etc. For managing your taxonomy structure, follow, here’s a link to the whitepaper “Spend Analysis: Making Sense of Data.”

 Step 4: Categorise the Spend Data

-Spend data can be classified as various types of spends.
-These categories and classifications can be created depending on an organization’s objectives and operations.
+Spend data comprises various types of spends.
+These categories and classifications are created depending on an organization’s objectives and operations.
 It is necessary to keep in mind that the groups prepared by the authorities for this classification should cover all spend to bring them under one view.

-Based on information that one needs, data can be variously categorized.
-For example, IT services may be categorized as ‘Types of IT services’ or tagged by its ‘vendor name.’
-Here, it becomes necessary for an organization to prioritize its needs which requires the understanding of spend per vendor or spend per activity, and therefore build the categories accordingly.
+Based on the information that one needs, you can categorize data is categorized in more than one way.
+For example, IT services may be classified as ‘Types of IT services’ or tagged by its ‘vendor name.’
+Here, it becomes necessary for an organization to prioritize its needs, which requires the understanding of spend per vendor or spend per activity.

 Step 5: Analyse Spend

-Analyzing the spend data that has been collected, cleansed, and classified in the previous steps should help capture recurring spend activities and other anomalies; calculate aggregates/averages, percentages, etc.
+Analyzing the collected, cleansed, and classified spend data will highlight recurring spend activities and other anomalies.
+It’ll help in calculating aggregates/averages, percentages, etc.

-To achieve the above, induction of an expert human analyst and technologies such as artificial intelligence (AI) and machine learning (ML) are recommended.
+You can achieve the afore-discussed through a human analyst and technologies such as artificial intelligence (AI) and machine learning (ML).
 Here’s a Hackett Group report that gives cost benchmarking guidelines.
 This report will help organizations benchmark their employee compensation costs or outsourcing costs and derive a cost-benefit analysis by calculating the ROI.

 Step 6: Strategize and Execute